stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 Deciding whether to pass potentially inferable arguments to a function implicitly or explicitly is a question of how often the arguments actually *are* inferable by Idris.
-Sometimes it might even be useful to have both verions of a function.
+Sometimes it might even be useful to have both versions of a function.
 Remember, however, that even in case of an implicit argument we can still pass the value explicitly: